Newfound Regional High School

 Newfound Regional High School (NRHS) is a public secondary school in Bristol, New Hampshire, United States.
 Surrounding towns that attend NRHS are Alexandria, Bridgewater, Bristol, Danbury, Groton, Hebron, Hill, and New Hampton.
 The school is part of the Newfound Area School District (NASD) and was originally named Newfound Memorial High School.
-It was originally located where Newfound Memorial Middle School currently stands until the present high school building was constructed in 1989.
+It was originally located where Newfound Memorial Middle School currently stands, until the present high school building was constructed in 1989.
 Newfound Regional High School was awarded "NH Excellence in Education" in 2010.
-Newfound Regional High School's motto is "Choose your path to success...make a commitment."

 School district

 Newfound Regional High School is part of School Administrative Unit 4.
-The Superintendent of Schools is Paul Hoiriis.
+The superintendent of schools is Paul Hoiriis.
 NRHS is the only high school within the district, and the school board approves most of the decisions.
-There is currently one high school, one middle school, and four elementary schools located within the district.
+There are one high school, one middle school, and four elementary schools in the district.